-30 Council Tax and Non Domestic Rates
+29 Council Tax and Non Domestic Rates

 The Council Tax and Non Domestic (Business) Rates (NDR) income included on the Comprehensive Income and Expenditure Statement is the Authority's share of accrued income for the year.
 However, regulations determine the amount of Council Tax and NDR that must be included in the Comprehensive Income and Expenditure Statement and the amount required to be credited to the General Fund is taken to the Collection Fund Adjustment Account and included as a reconciling item in the Movement in reserves Statement.
 In addition, the Authority's Balance Sheet includes the Authority's share of the end of year balances in respect of Council Tax and NDR relating to arrears, impairment allowances for doubtful debts, overpayments and prepayments and appeals.
+As at the 31st March 2019, the authority was not a precepting authority, and therefore did not have a collection fund adjustment account.
+Therefore the values below reflect what the values would be as at the 1st April 2019, when the authority will be a precepting authority.